binpash/pash/runtime/agg/README.md

 2. For each `OS` supported by PaSh:

-    2.1 Create a file named `OS-agg.h` inside that folder
+    2.1 Create a file named `agg-OS.h` inside that folder

     2.2.
 Implement the aggregator inside that file using the instructions provided in `cpp/common/main.h` or use a different aggregator as an example.
 Remember about the include guard.